U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 |Cody & Worland Field Offices|

 Wind River/Bighorn Basin District

-As part of the planning process, BLM invites tribal, state, and local governments, as well as other federal agencies to serve as cooperating agencies in the preparation of the RMP.
-After signing a memorandum of understanding with the BLM, cooperators play a key role in developing the RMP and associated EIS.
+As part of the planning process, the BLM invited tribal, state, and local governments, as well as other federal agencies to serve as cooperating agencies in the preparation of the RMP.
+After signing a memorandum of understanding with the BLM, cooperators played a key role in developing the RMP and associated EIS.
 A complete list of cooperating agencies on the Bighorn Basin RMP is available on the Cooperating Agencies page.

 When people, communities, and governments collaborate to identify common ground, share information, and listen to each other the planning process is more effective.
-Community specific input and comments are welcome throughout the RMP as they help shape the environmental analysis and inform the decision makers.
-Throughout the planning process, there will be formal periods during which the public may submit comments on the RMP.
-The first formal comment period (scoping) began with the NOI published in the Federal Register on October 17, 2008.
+Community specific input and comments were solicited throughout the RMP process and they helped shape the environmental analysis and inform the decision makers.